Dentistry & Oral Health

 Eligibility: Who Can Apply?

-This CFHI program is ideal for students of all levels with an interest in fields related to health in urban and rural settings.
+This CFHI program is ideal for students who have a foundation in Spanish and have an interest in health and medicine in small town and rural settings.
 Non-students are also eligible.
-The program offers a comparative perspective on health in Ecuador largely through visits and experiences within hospitals and clinics, as well as Spanish classes with medical Spanish instruction.
-To confirm you may apply, please read CFHI's general eligibility requirements.
+The program offers an overview of primary and secondary level care through visits within a hospital and primary care clinics, as well as Spanish language classes with an emphasis on medical Spanish.
+To confirm whether you're eligible to apply, please read CFHI's general eligibility requirements.

 Minimum Language Required: Beginner 1 Spanish or Above